tidyverse/stringr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘R6’
       All declared Imports should be used.
     ```

+# rubias

+Version: 0.1.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘ggplot2’
+      All declared Imports should be used.
+    ```